ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/retrieve.rst

 Retrieve All Workflow Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Workflow Events, use the following query:
+Send the following request to retrieve data for all Workflow Events:

 .. code::